 The Psychology of Color

 Color psychology is a deep dive into how color affects people’s perceptions.
 Understanding these effects is crucial in branding and marketing.
 Colors can elicit emotional responses and influence a person’s mood.
-You certainly would not want your brand’s colors to make someone feel something counter to what your company or organization represents.
+Therefore, you certainly would not want your brand’s colors to make someone feel something counter to what your company or organization represents.

-The problem with accepting broad-based emotional definitions of color is that you don’t truly get to the deeper personal feelings that colors evoke.
+However, the problem with accepting broad-based emotional definitions of color is that you don’t truly get to the deeper personal feelings that colors evoke.
 Many factors determine how a color makes someone feel.
 Personal preferences, experiences, upbringings, and cultural differences all play a role.

 So how does one choose the best color for a brand?

 It’s context.
 Within the broad definitions of colors, there are many choices.
 The best approach is to hone in on certain aspects of colors and combine them with the contextual factors in which the brand will exist.
 Green can be associated with environmental and financial, for example.
 A branding professional will consider all factors when developing a brand palette.

 Color Theory is the understanding of the practical mixing of colors to achieve certain hues and values.
 A color wheel is usually the basis for this understanding.
 A designer takes it further by referencing color scale charts that illustrate the outcome of combinations of hue, shade, tint, and tone.
 Mastering color theory is essential in developing the most appropriate color palette for a brand.
 Once the designer determines the best combination, they typically turn to the Pantone Matching System (PMS) to identify spot colors that closely match the palette generated by applying color theory.
 The numbered PMS colors become the foundation of the brand palette.

 The Importance of Color